cosmos/cosmos-sdk/docs/architecture/adr-069-unordered-account.md

 }
 ```

+### EndBlocker

+Wire up the `EndBlock` method of `DedupTxHashManager` into the application's abci life cycle.

 ### Start Up

-On start up, the node needs to re-fill the tx hash dictionary by scanning `MaxUnOrderedTTL` number of historical blocks for un-ordered transactions.
+On start up, the node needs to re-fill the tx hash dictionary of `DedupTxHashManager` by scanning `MaxUnOrderedTTL` number of historical blocks for un-ordered transactions.

 An alternative design is to store the tx hash dictionary in kv store, then no need to warm up on start up.